Time needed: 20 minutes.

 - Run a Fresh Water Cleansing Rinse

 Finally, empty out any remaining descaling solution from your Keurig K910 / K-Supreme or Keurig K920 / K-Supreme Plus brewer’s water reservoir tank into the sink.
 Next, fill the reservoir all the way up to the MAX line with fresh water.
-Brew the water into your ceramic mug and empty into your sink until the water tank is once again empty, or until the “ADD WATER” light turns on.
+Brew the water into your ceramic mug and empty into your sink until the water tank is once again nearly but not completely empty, or until the “ADD WATER” light turns on.

 IMPORTANT: You will want to repeat this step until the “DESCALE NOW” message disappears.
 If you still see this message, it means your coffee machine is still stuck in “Descale Mode,” which can be rather annoying if this happens.